-The Sustainable Building Design and Construction program is an intensive, hands-on experience that puts students at the centre of the construction of a full-sized and cutting-edge sustainable building.
+The Sustainable Building Design and Construction program is an intensive, hands-on experience that puts students at the centre of the construction of a full-sized sustainable building.

-Students interact with project consultants, inspectors, and tradespeople and are involved in all aspects of the work of constructing a cutting-edge sustainable building.
-They also have an opportunity to interact with the public through weekly site tours and regular presentations within the community.
+Students interact with project consultants, inspectors, and tradespeople and are involved in all aspects of the work of constructing sustainable building.
+They also have an opportunity to work with the public through weekly site tours and regular presentations within the community.

-In April, 2013, Fleming College’s Sustainable Building Design and Construction program will partner with the Municipality of Highlands East to build a new 2,000 square- foot library in Wilberforce.
+In April, 2013, Fleming College’s Sustainable Building Design and Construction program partnered with the Municipality of Highlands East to build a new 2,000 square- foot library in Wilberforce.

 The 2012 project was a Creative Exchange Mart built in West Guilford.
 Partnering with the Abbey Gardens Community Trust, students created a unique facility for local growers and artisans to sell locally-produced goods.